Ezekiel 30 – A Fire in Egypt

 a.
 Will break his arms, both the strong one and the one that was broken: The picture of the broken arm of Pharaoh depicted in Ezekiel 30:20-21 was not strong enough to communicate how helpless Pharaoh and Egypt would be against God’s coming judgment.
 Therefore, according to the image, God also broke the other arm, the strong one.
 Egypt was completely defenseless (I will make the sword fall out of his hand).

 b.
-I will scatter the Egyptians among the nations: As previously spoken in Ezekiel 29:12 and 30:28, conquest and captivity was to come upon defenseless Egypt.
+I will scatter the Egyptians among the nations: As previously spoken in Ezekiel 29:12 and Ezekiel 30:26, conquest and captivity were to come upon defenseless Egypt.

 3. (24-26) Egypt and Babylon.

 I will strengthen the arms of the king of Babylon and put My sword in his hand; but I will break Pharaoh’s arms, and he will groan before him with the groanings of a mortally wounded man.
 Thus I will strengthen the arms of the king of Babylon, but the arms of Pharaoh shall fall down; they shall know that I am the LORD, when I put My sword into the hand of the king of Babylon and he stretches it out against the land of Egypt.
 I will scatter the Egyptians among the nations and disperse them throughout the countries.
 Then they shall know that I am the LORD.’”